 - Aquarium Cap Blanc: Located in a large natural sea cave, it’s a great example of Mediterranean sea life and it's surely worth visiting.

 View of the island of ‘Es Vedrá’ from the 18th-century watchtower of Torre des Savinar.

 Activities and nightlife in Ibiza

 During the summer season, the island holds some unforgettable parties and as soon as you set foot on Ibiza you will realize that the island moves in the rhythm of music and dance.
 Most of the nightclubs are located on the road that connects the city of Ibiza in the southwest with San Antonio in the northwest.
 Some of the most famous clubs to visit are ‘Bora Bora’ (Playa D'en Bossa), 'Amnesia' (San Rafel), 'Ushuaïa Ibiza Beach' (Playa D'en Bossa), and 'Blue Marlin' (Cala Jondal).
-One of the top experiences when clubbing in Ibiza is to take at least once the DiscoBus for your transport during the party nights - the bus runs between San Antonio, Playa d’en Bossa, and Ibiza town throughout day and night.
+One of the top experiences when clubbing in Ibiza is to take the DiscoBus for your transport during the party nights - the bus runs between San Antonio, Playa d’en Bossa, and Ibiza town day and night.

 Food in Ibiza

 All the Balearic Islands are famous for their food culture and the tasty local ingredients that make their dishes so special!
 Restaurants in Ibiza usually serve aioli tapas or olives for a starter, and that’s how your gastronomic journey in the Balearic begins… Some of the most typical local dishes that you should try in Ibiza are:

 - The traditional fish stew, or “Bullit de peix”.